CIS565-Fall-2020/Project1-CUDA-Flocking/README.md

 ![](./images/checkingCell.JPG)

 ### Time measurement
-A general time measurement for three method is shown below.
+A general time measurement for these three methods is shown below.

 ![](./images/time.JPG)